Add to your Claude Code skills

 Manifold is built for workflows that go beyond one-shot prompts.
 It gives you a workspace where specialists, tools, projects, and workflows can work together on multi-step objectives over extended periods.

 Use a traditional chat interface to assign objectives to specialists.
+Agent specialists can be configured to render visualizations in addition to text responses.

 Specialists can collaborate across multiple turns.
 Manifold is designed to take advantage of the long-horizon capabilities of frontier models and can work on complex objectives for hours.